Permanent Partial Disability (PPD) L&I Settlement In Washington State

 Schedule of PPD Awards – The amount of L&I disability settlement money is determined when looking at the PPD schedule of awards.

 You cannot change the award schedule.
-It is preset according to impairment rating(s) and date of injury.
-These schedules are very complex.
-I do not recommend you get lost in these details.
-However if you want to see it – here it is.
-PPD Settlement Rules.
+It is preset according to impairment rating(s) and your date of injury.
+These schedules are complex.
+They can be found at PPD Settlement Rules.

 You can influence the amount of money you get, see Calculating PPD Settlement Benefit Amounts above and PPD Settlement Calculator just below.